285 – Our first podcast: Challenges, solutions and future directions in local government.

 241 – Rate capping – the final words (from our future)

-250 words (3 minutes reading time) by ChatGPT (with some help)
+250 words (3 minutes reading time) by ChatGPT (with some help from Colin Weatherby)

 The Victorian government has implemented a policy requiring councils to operate and deliver services within the constraints of annual Consumer Price Index (CPI) increases.
 This means that councils must fundamentally re-think the way they deliver services to the community in order to meet this requirement.